-Similarly, it is much better for business owners to strategically think through how they would like their company to operate than to rely on the state’s statutes, which might not always be the best fit for the company.
+Similarly, it is much better for business owners to strategically think about how they would like their company to operate.
+Relying on state statutes might not always be the best fit for the company.

 Every company eventually runs into challenges.
-It is better to consider some of the potential turning points in your company and provide in the bylaws how you would like for the outcomes of these situations to be determined than to wait to make these tough decisions when interested parties and passions may create the perfect storm for litigation.
+It is better to consider some of the potential turning points in your company and provide for them in your bylaws.
+This preemptive approach allows you to determine how you would like the outcomes of these situations to be determined, rather than waiting to make tough decisions when interested parties and passions may create the perfect storm for litigation.

 For example, what will happen if there is a legal dispute between the owners?
 Do you want the company to be tied up in the expense and distraction of litigation or would you prefer arbitration?
 What happens if one of the owners dies?
 What if one of the owners wants out of the company?

 The bylaws present an opportunity to calmly and objectively reflect on these issues before they occur.
 It is wiser to answer these types of questions ahead of time and determine what might be the best solutions for your company than to rely on the default rules in the state’s statutes or to try to resolve them when clear heads are less likely to prevail.